- ICH GCP

 Exclusion Criteria:

-- FIGO stages IA3, IC, II or higher.
+- FIGO stage IA3, IC, II, or higher disease.

 Study Plan